phw/peek/README.md

 ### Debian
 There are no official Debian packages, yet, but you can easily create your own .deb package for Peek.
-First install the build dependencies:
+First, install the build dependencies:

     sudo apt install cmake valac libgtk-3-dev libkeybinder-3.0-dev libxml2-utils gettext txt2man